sunggatalimbet/vibecontext-io/docs/Tasktracker.md

 ## 4. AI & LLM Orchestration (LangChain.js, OpenRouter, Next.js, Supabase Storage)

 - [To Do] **[Critical]** Set up LangChain.js core and relevant modules (Chains, Prompts, Memory, LLMs integration with OpenRouter).
-  - **Description:** Integrate LangChain.js into the Next.js backend for orchestrating all LLM interactions.
+  - **Description:** Integrate LangChain.js into the Next.js backend for orchestrating all LLM interactions with multi-model support via OpenRouter.
+This enables using both paid premium models (GPT-4, Claude) and free/cheaper alternatives for cost optimization.
-  - **Tasks:** Install LangChain.js packages, configure it to use OpenRouter for LLM calls, create utility services for LangChain.js usage.
+  - **Tasks:** Install LangChain.js packages, configure it to use OpenRouter for multi-model LLM calls, create utility services for LangChain.js usage, implement model selection logic for different task types.
 - [To Do] **[High]** Integrate OpenRouter for all LLM API calls (now via LangChain.js).
-  - **Description:** Abstract LLM interactions through OpenRouter, managed by LangChain.js, to support multiple models and providers.
+  - **Description:** Abstract LLM interactions through OpenRouter, managed by LangChain.js, to support multiple models and providers including both commercial and open-source options.
+Enable dynamic model selection based on task complexity, cost constraints, and availability.
-  - **Tasks:** Set up OpenRouter API key (if not done), ensure LangChain.js service correctly routes calls through OpenRouter.
+  - **Tasks:** Set up OpenRouter API key (if not done), ensure LangChain.js service correctly routes calls through OpenRouter, implement model fallback strategies, configure cost-based model selection.
 - [To Do] **[High]** Develop chat interface in Next.js (FR 2.2.1 related).
   - [To Do] **[High]** UI for displaying chat messages (user and AI).
   - [To Do] **[High]** Input field for user messages.